iainctduncan/papers/source/features_usage.rst

-Further complicating things, garbage collection is of indeterminate duration, as the work that the gc must do is heavily dependent on the particular algorithms and data structures used in the program over which it is running (i.e., a program of some given size and memory use may require more or less garbage collection processing, depending on how precisely it is written).
-(Deutsch, 1976, 522-523)
+Further complicating things, garbage collection is of indeterminate duration, as the work that the gc must do is heavily dependent on the particular algorithms and data structures used in the program over which it is running That is to say, a program of some given size and memory use may require more or less garbage collection processing, depending on how precisely it is written.
+(CTN: Deutsch and Bobrow 1976, 522-523)
-.. citation (Deutsch) FIX BIB (was ACM)

 For theses reasons, the use of garbage- collected languages is not common in real-time audio programming, where the program must be doing constant calculations